Realizing limit cycles in dissipative bosonic systems: Introduction

-We expect our results to apply to a wide class of systems, wherein the interactions are mediated by a bosonic mode, such as in cavity-magnon systems \cite{Zare2022} and superconducting circuits \cite{Chang2020, Minganti2023}, provided that they satisfy the form of the coupling between the modes in our effective bosonic model as schematically depicted in Figs.~\ref{fig:1}(a) and \ref{fig:1}(b).
-In the following, we focus on a specific implementation using an atom-cavity setup \cite{Baumann2010, Klinder2015} as sketched in Fig.~\ref{fig:1}(c).
-A single quantised photonic mode in the cavity represents the dissipative bosonic mode.
-We employ a three-level description of the atoms interacting with a cavity mode as shown in Fig.~\ref{fig:1}(b).
-Similar models have been recently studied in \cite{Wolf2018,Skulte2021, Kongkhambut2021, Lin2022, Fan2023, Skulte2023, Valencia2023}.
-We adiabatically eliminate the third-level as discussed in detail in the Supplemental Material \cite{suppmat} and obtain what we consider here as the nonlinear Dicke model Hamiltonian
+We expect our results to apply to a wide class of systems, wherein the interactions are mediated by a bosonic mode, such as in cavity-magnon systems \cite{Zare2022} and superconducting circuits \cite{Chang2020, Minganti2023}, provided that they satisfy the form of the coupling between the modes in our effective bosonic model as schematically depicted in Figs.~\ref{fig:1}(a) and \ref{fig:1}(b). {In particular, the Kerr-like nonlinearity needed for the limit cycle to emerge could originate from either a density- or intensity-dependent coupling of a degree-of-freedom and the dissipative mode.
+Some examples include a Kerr medium coupled to a cavity field \cite{larson2021} and photon-phonon coupling in cavity-optomechanical systems \cite{aspelmeyer2014,Rameshti2022}.}